skottchen/TerpScheduleSync/README.md

 - Chrome Extension API, Google Calendar API, Fetch API

 ## How To Use
 Simply download the [extension](https://chromewebstore.google.com/detail/terpschedulesync/jddhjnjljjagidpbanbfbacadiejbogn) from the Chrome Web Store and click through the buttons on the popup.
+Make sure to click continue on the Oauth consent screen.
 <em>Note: This extension is only for students enrolled at the University of Maryland, College Park </em>

 ## License